On packing dijoins in digraphs and weighted digraphs: Introduction

 \subsection{Contextual background}

 It will be convenient to symbolize statements.

-\begin{DE} For integers $\tau\geq 2$ and $\rho\geq 0$, symbolize the following statement: \begin{itemize} \item $[\wt,\tau,\rho;\pl,\eqt]$: Given a weighted digraph $(D,w)$ that is planar such that every dicut has weight at least $\tau$, and satisfies $\rho(\tau,D,w)\leq\rho$, there exists an equitable $w$-weighted packing of dijoins of size~$\tau$. \end{itemize} If the key $\wt$ is missing then we have the unweighted analogue of the statement, if $\pl$ is missing the planarity condition is removed, if $\eqt$ is missing then the adjective ``equitable" is removed from the conclusion, and if the parameter $\rho$ is missing then the upper bound on the function $\rho$ is removed.
+\begin{DE} For integers $\tau\geq 2$ and $\rho\geq 0$, symbolize the following statement: \begin{itemize} \item $[[\wt,\tau,\rho;\pl,\eqt]]$: Given a weighted digraph $(D,w)$ that is planar such that every dicut has weight at least $\tau$, and satisfies $\rho(\tau,D,w)\leq\rho$, there exists an equitable $w$-weighted packing of dijoins of size~$\tau$. \end{itemize} If the key $\wt$ is missing then we have the unweighted analogue of the statement, if $\pl$ is missing the planarity condition is removed, if $\eqt$ is missing then the adjective ``equitable" is removed from the conclusion, and if the parameter $\rho$ is missing then the upper bound on the function $\rho$ is removed.
 (Any combination of the keys and parameter can be missing.) \end{DE}

-$[\wt,\tau]$ is known to be true for instances $(D,w)$ where the underlying undirected graph of $D$ is series-parallel~\cite{Lee01}, or more generally has no $K_5\setminus e$ minor~\cite{Lee06}.
-Edmonds and Giles~\cite{Edmonds77} conjectured that $[\wt,\tau]$ is true, but Schrijver refuted the conjecture~\cite{Schrijver80} by exhibiting a counterexample, others were also found later~\cite{CG2002,Williams04}.
-See Figure~\ref{fig:dijoins-mnp} for an illustration of three counterexamples; all of these examples disprove the statement $[\wt,\tau]$ for $\tau=2$.
-An extension of Schrijver's example displayed in Figure~\ref{fig:dijoins-mnp} disproves $[\wt,\tau]$ for any $\tau\geq 2$: for each of the three paths of solid arcs, change the weight of the middle arc from $1$ to $\tau-1$~\cite{Harvey11}; this extension shows that $[\wt,\tau,3;\pl]$ is false for any integer $\tau\geq 2$.
+$[[\wt,\tau]]$ is known to be true for instances $(D,w)$ where the underlying undirected graph of $D$ is series-parallel~\cite{Lee01}, or more generally has no $K_5\setminus e$ minor~\cite{Lee06}.
+Edmonds and Giles~\cite{Edmonds77} conjectured that $[[\wt,\tau]]$ is true, but Schrijver refuted the conjecture~\cite{Schrijver80} by exhibiting a counterexample to $[[\wt,2]]$ (see Figure~\ref{fig:dijoins-mnp}); others were also found later~\cite{CG2002,Williams04}.
+An extension of Schrijver's example disproves $[[\wt,\tau]]$ for any $\tau\geq 2$: for each of the three paths of solid arcs, change the weight of the middle arc from $1$ to $\tau-1$~\cite{Harvey11}; this extension shows that $[[\wt,\tau,3;\pl]]$ is false for any integer $\tau\geq 2$.